Resume

 When the job ad requires someone who speaks another language or if it’s essential for the role (like in international marketing or translation), you should give languages their own section.
 This gives you more room to describe your reading, writing, and speaking abilities with relevant classifications and certifications from the right frameworks.

 You can also include examples of how your language skills made a positive impact in past positions and the ways you contributed to the company.
+For help with this, try using ChatGPT for resume writing or even use our AI resume builder.

 Check out this example from a jobseeker with experience in international marketing: